DapperCloud/backend-coding-challenge/solution/README.md

 3)Run the server with "mvn spring-boot:run" (it will run the backend in a embedded tomcat server)

 You can then access the app on localhost:8080

+In a production context, we would just deploy the jar on the server, and run it with "java -jar" ; spring-boot spares us the trouble of installing Tomcat, as it is embedded.
+All Tomcat related configuration should simply go in application.yml